-1.05 The detector operates on power supplied by the facility batteries which prevent loss of protection provided by the detector should commercial power fail.
-The detection system is designed to operate on any one of the following: +152V dc, +130V dc, +48V dc, -48V dc, +24V dc, or -24V dc.
-For voltages other than ±24V dc, a separate voltage regulator unit is provided as a part of the detection system.
+1.05 The detector operates on power supplied by the facility batteries which prevent loss of protection provided by the detector, should commercial power fail.
+The detection system is designed to operate on +24Vdc or -24Vdc.

 1.06 The electrical equipment cabinet can be mounted either in a 19-inch or larger equipment bay or on a wall.
 If mounted in the bay, shock mountings are not required on the electrical equipment cabinet since the entire equipment bay will be shock-mounted in accordance with standard hardening procedures.
 For wall mounting, a special bracket with shock isolators is used.